Hrithikrao86/wantace-roof-estimator/DECISIONS.md

 ## 2. Calculation approach

-The estimate is calculated on the server so that pricing logic and business configuration are not exposed as frontend business logic.
+The estimate is calculated on the server so that pricing logic and business configuration are not placed in the frontend.

-The calculation starts with the selected roof area and material rate.
-A waste factor is applied to the roof area, then the material cost is calculated.
-Pitch and number of stories apply their configured multipliers.
-If existing roofing layers need to be removed, the configured tear-off rate is added.
+The calculation first determines the material cost by multiplying roof area by the selected material's rate per square foot and applying the configured waste factor:

+base material cost =
+roof area × material rate × (1 + waste factor)

+The tear-off cost is calculated separately:

+tear-off cost =
+roof area × tear-off rate per square foot

+The material and tear-off costs are then combined and adjusted using the selected roof pitch and number-of-stories multipliers:

+adjusted subtotal =
+(base material cost + tear-off cost)
+× pitch multiplier
+× stories multiplier

-The configured permit fee is then added to produce the base estimate.
+The configured flat permit fee is then added:

+midpoint =
+adjusted subtotal + permit fee

-A lower and upper estimate are generated using the configured range spread percentage.
-The server returns both values to the frontend, which only displays the result.
+Finally, the configured range spread percentage is applied to the midpoint to produce the customer-facing range:

-The server validates the submitted answers against the active configuration before calculating an estimate.
-This prevents invalid values from silently producing an estimate.
+estimate low =
+midpoint × (1 - range spread)

+estimate high =
+midpoint × (1 + range spread)

+The final low and high values are rounded to the nearest whole number.

+The server also checks that the roof area and required material, pitch, layers, and stories options are valid before calculating the estimate.
+Invalid or incomplete estimating answers result in an error instead of silently producing a value.

 ## 3. Configuration versions